07/09/2008

 After several long nights and weekends, I'm happy to say the new Aquamacs.org site has launched.
 This also happens to coincide (more or less) with the release of Aquamacs 1.3, so you should probably upgrade.

 Around Christmas, I decided that I should try to time pushing the new site with the next release of the actual software.
 So I spent some time redesigning the site during my holiday break.
-After my initial mockups, I spent a lot of time on the development list finalizing the design and working out most of the quirks.
+After my initial mockups, I spent a lot of time on the development list and .

 I didn't save a lot of the iterations, but here's how it looked along the way.
 (Click for bigger images).